-Co-requisite: Physics-Honors/Level 1 - Pre-Calculus; junior or senior status Co-requisite: Physics: Trigonometry or Pre-Calculus; junior or senior status
+Co-requisite/Prerequisite: Physics-Honors/Level 1 - Pre-Calculus; Junior or Senior Co-requisite/Prerequisite Physics: Trigonometry or Pre-Calculus; Junior or Senior

 541-ANATOMY AND PHYSIOLOGY HONORS (1 credit) 540-ANATOMY AND PHYSIOLOGY Level 1 (1 credit)

 Students pursue a detailed study of anatomical structure and physiological function of human body systems.
 Students are expected to participate in a variety of laboratory activities and experiences.
 Individuals are encouraged to develop their ability to make appropriate decisions on socially relevant topics in human biology.